ArenKDesai/Aren-s-Notes/Big Data Systems/HBase & Cassandra Query Language.md

 ### Committing Messages
 Committed messages are messages that have been successfully written to a minimum number of in-sync replicas, and are considered safe even if the leader goes down.
 Uncommitted messages have been written to the leader but not to the minimum number of in-sync replicas.
+Followers can read uncommitted messages, but consumers cannot.

 ### Quorum
 Sets how many nodes will respond when we define the write and read polices in Cassandra.